janekb04/job_system/README.md

 this linked list does not use any dynamic memory allocation.

 When a job `co_await`s a (possibly 1-sized) set of dependency jobs, it does a few things.
-Firstly its promise sets its own internal atomic counter to the number of dependency jobs.
+Firstly, its promise sets its own internal atomic counter to the number of dependency jobs.
 Then, it allocates (on the stack) a dependency-count-sized array of `notifier` objects.
 The `notifier` type is the type of the linked list's node.
 The created `notifier`s all point to the job being suspended.
 They do not have a next node.